Tipcat-98/redditpostsgw2tipcat/README.md

 **Life of the Party**, this goes hand-in-hand with Tale of the Soulkeeper, which currently gives quickness freely.
 There is a concern that if DPS Troubadour ever gets good DPS, you could run 4 or 3 (with soulkeeper) plus an Alacrity Chronomancer with Time Warp to upkeep permanent quickness.
-To counter this you could remove the quickness on Soulkeeper and make Tales give Quickness on use when taking Life of the Party..
+To counter this you could remove the quickness on Soulkeeper and make Tales give Quickness on use when taking Life of the Party.
 This solves another issue in that we currently have an awkward time providing quickness at 0% bd, due to duration and application windows.
 The application windows mean that if someone were to leave the squad for a mechanic, then they could drop quickness uptime really easily until you could cast F1, Soulkeeper or Crescendo again.